epw/consensus/consensus_voices.md

 * Oops, you slipped it by the Consensus too well, don’t advance the Consensus Shift track.

 * Oops, the Consensus noticed, but so did… something else.
-The GM will advance the Consensus Front and up to one other related front.
+The MC will advance the Consensus Force and up to one other related Force.

 On a 6-, that was certainly rending magic!
-The GM makes a hard move
+The MC makes a hard move

 #### Inspired Advanced Moves